promethivm-labs/Summa-Generativarum/README.md

 That is the law of Generativity.

-> “Let knowledge be a garden without walls.” — Avery R. (2025)
+> “From Contradiction, a Method; From Impossibility, a Universe.” — Avery Alexander Rijos | October 2025

 Q.E.D.
 ---